BalloonBox-Inc/SCRTSibyl-Oracle/README.md

 ```

 ### Run Locally
-`cd` into the local directory where you cloned SCRTSibyl_Oracle.
+`cd` into the local directory where you cloned SCRTsibyl_Oracle.
 To run the credit score algorithm locally as a stand-alone Python project execute this command in terminal.
-Ensure you are in your project root
+You must also ensure you are in your project root.

 ```bash
 cd my-project-name
 python demo.py
 ```

-> :warning: the oracle will execute properly, only if you set up a correct and complete `.env` file.
+> :warning: The oracle will execute properly, only if you set up a correct and complete `.env` file.

 ## Credit Score Model